The Importance of Oral Health Guidance & Dental Care

 For Oral Health Professionals

 A cleft team is incomplete without an oral health professional.
-These resources are geared towards educating oral health professionals on the unique oral health needs of children with clefts.
+If that is you, these resources will help you understand the unique oral health needs of children with clefts.

 For Non-Oral Health Professionals

 Oral health impacts every area of health, especially when it comes to children with clefts.
-These resources for non-oral health professionals ensure that all cleft care professionals understand the role of oral health in comprehensive cleft care and how they can support oral health for optimal outcomes.
+If you are a cleft-team member who does not identify as an oral health professional, these resources will help you understand the role of oral health in comprehensive cleft care and how you can support oral health for optimal patient outcomes, whatever your specialty.

 Supported by